Generalized multicategories: change-of-base, embedding, and descent: Structure of double categories

 and

-are commutative diagrams, we conclude \( \psi \cdot \phi \) is a generalized vertical transformation, with vertical domain \( F \) and codomain \( H \).
-Associativity and identity conditions hold, via componentwise calculation on the underlying natural transformations, so we may take the associator and unitor isomorphisms to be identites. \end{proof}
+are commutative diagrams, we conclude~\( \psi \cdot \phi \) is a generalized vertical transformation, with vertical domain~\( F \) and codomain~\( H \).
+Associativity and identity conditions hold, via componentwise calculation on the underlying natural transformations, so the associator and unitor 2-cells are taken to be identites. \end{proof}